NucleoidAI/docs/docs/datastore.md

 > Important different is the on-chain data store doesn't store value, instead of transaction like in CQRS, Event Store etc. and it is expected that the runtime builds up values in memory along with.
 This algorithm provides fast-read and fast-write with larger space complexity as well as requiring computing values in memory at boot up as a trade off.

-For example, this table is built in the memory as a part of transaction, but transactions
+For example, this table is built in the memory as a part of transaction:

 **Values in Memory**